jhpyle/docassemble/_docs/config.md

 is at least 512x512 in size.
 In addition to uploading your file, you will need to make some choices about different colors that should be used in different circumstances.
-At the end, you will download a Zip file containing a number of graphics files and other files.
+At the end, you will download a Zip file containing a number of graphics files and other files:

-Put the contents of this Zip file in a folder in a **docassemble** package and then add a `favicon` directive to the configuration, pointing to this folder.
-For example:

-{% highlight yaml %}
-favicon: docassemble.abcincorporated:data/static/favicon
-{% endhighlight %}

-In this example, `data/static/favicon` in the `docassemble.abcincorporated` package is a folder that is expected to contain the following files, which were contained in the Zip file:

 * `android-chrome-192x192.png`
 * `android-chrome-512x512.png`